Homology of spaces of curves on blowups: Posets of divisors and section spaces

 \begin{ex} Let $\rank: \Ch(Q) \to \bbN$ be the rank function, where $\rank(x)$ is the length of the longest chain from $\hat 1$ to $x$.
 We extend $\rank$ to a function on $Q^{\rJ C}$ as above.
 The value $\rank(x)$ is the length of the maximal chain starting at $\hat 1$ and ending at $x$, or equivalently the dimension of the simplicial complex $\rN([\hat 1,\sat(x)] \cap Q^{\rJ C})$.
 We note that when $Q$ is a \emph{graded poset} in the sense that every maximal chain has the same length, then the rank function on $\Ch(Q)$ can be obtained from the rank function on $Q$ by the extension procedure above. \end{ex}

 \begin{ex} Given $x \in \Hilb(C)^Q$ we define $\supp(x)$ to be the cardinality of the support of $x$.
-This function can be obtained from the above extension procedure from the function of $\Ch(Q)$ which is $0$ on the trivial chain and $1$ otherwise.
-The value $|\supp(x)|$ is the dimension of the subspace of elements $x' \in Q^{\rJ C}$ with the same \emph{combinatorial type} as $x$ (to be defined in the next section). \end{ex}
+This function can be obtained from the above extension procedure from the element of $\Ch(Q)$ that is $0$ on the trivial chain and $1$ otherwise.
+The value $|\supp(x)|$ is the complex dimension of the subspace of elements $x' \in Q^{\rJ C}$ with the same \emph{combinatorial type} as $x$ (to be defined in the next section). \end{ex}

 \begin{ex}.
 Let $Q_r = \{0, \ell_1, \dots, \ell_r, V\}$ be the poset in our main example.
 We have two important examples of functions.

 \begin{enumerate} \item We have that $\rank(\ell_i) = 1$ and $\rank( 0) = 2$.
 This poset is graded, so these values determine the others. \item Let $\gamma: Q_r \to \bbN$ be the function defined by $\gamma(\ell_i) = 2(\dim V - 1)$ and $\gamma(0) = 2\dim V$.
 We extend $\gamma$ to a function on $Q_r^{\rJ C}$.
 Heuristically $\gamma(x)$, is the expected real codimension of the incidence conditions imposed by $x$. \qedhere \end{enumerate}